Smart Mining Market to Grow at a CAGR of 13.3% to reach US$ 23,055.4 million from 2021 to 2028 - The Galleon

 Smart Mining Market to Grow at a CAGR of 13.3% to reach US$ 23,055.4 million from 2021 to 2028

+Surface mining is the oldest and the most common mineral removal method from the earth.
+It is predominantly utilized to obtain iron, copper, aluminum, coal, crushed stone, gravel, phosphates, and sand.
+The surface mining method offers considerably better recovery, safety, flexibility, grade control, and environmental conditions.
+Surface mining involves open-pit mining, strip mining, and mountaintop removal mining.
+Smart surface mining helps the user in illustrating the problem related to mining, calculating how individual collisions contributed to the overall damage noticed on the machine.

+Get Exclusive Sample Pages of Smart Mining Market with Latest Research at https://www.theinsightpartners.com/sample/TIPRE00007870/

 Smart mining refers to the use of technology, information, and autonomy to facilitate high productivity, improved safety, and low operational costs during mining.
 Mining companies are focusing on improving productivity by offering innovative software and solutions that raise demand for the smart mining market.
-The increasing penetration of advanced technology is projected to cut down high costs of the workforce, and hence result in considerable cost optimization.
+The increasing penetration of advanced technology is projected to cut down the high costs of the workforce, and hence result in considerable cost optimization.
 These factors are boosting the demand for smart mining.
 Smart mines with already incorporated technologies can automate their operations faster than those lacking technological adoption.
+By the implementation of advanced technologies, mining operators can expand their current wireless network of embedded sensors.

+The mining area is one of the hazardous places for people to work, and the security of the workers is a crucial issue.
+For example, when dams fail, both workers and those around mines are affected, or even lose their lives.
+In the US alone, there were more than 400 fatalities between 2008 and 2018.
+Figures remain challenging to confirm but estimates suggest that mining accidents are responsible for nearly 12,000 deaths per year, and according to the International Labour Organization (ILO), mining around the world employs ~1% of the global workforce but is responsible for 8% of fatal accidents.
+Workers conducting manual readings in remote mining sites are at risk of harm.
+The implementation of automated mobile assets such as vehicles, wireless gadgets, and remote sensors in mining sites reduces the need for a workforce on-site, which, in turn, increases the protection level of workers.
+Predictive analysis and observations also enable mining operators to anticipate and avoid dangerous accidents.
+Workforce monitoring, with the help of wireless wearable devices, often facilitates operators to efficiently organize their staff and keep workers away from the risky region of the mining site.
+The advanced smart mining technologies help minimize the threat and damage caused during mining operations.
+Specific uses of IoT in mining include adding up of sensors to mining equipment to communicate and monitor the data in real-time and keep the workers safer.
+Sensors can also be attached to the workers’ clothing to monitor their health by tracking and transmitting data about their physical health and condition and can also raise alerts at the time of accidents.

 - ABB Ltd.